A Trip to the Gold Coast Railroad Museum

 Alternatively, there is Amtrak service to Miami from Tampa via the Silver Star, southbound Train 91 as well as Southwest Airlines service from Tampa to Fort Lauderdale.
 To get to the Gold Coast Railroad Museum from Fort Lauderdale-Hollywood International Airport via rental car simply follow the airport exit to Interstate 595 west, then follow the directions from Fort Lauderdale as mentioned earlier.

-Admission to the museum grounds is $8.00 for ages 12 and up and $6.00 for ages 2 to 11, while children under age 2 are admitted free.
-On the first Saturday of the month grounds admission is free as a part of First Free Saturday with the exception of March and December.
-The train rides on the first Saturday of the month are an additional fee: A ride in the caboose or coach car costs $6.00 while a ride in the locomotive cab costs $12.00.
+Admission to the museum grounds is $12.00 for ages 13 and up and $10.00 for ages 3 to 12, while children 2 and under are admitted free.
+For those 65 and over admission is $8.00.
+On the first Saturday of the month grounds admission is free as a part of First Free Saturday.
+The train rides on the first Saturday of the month are an additional fee: A ride in the caboose or coach car costs $15.00 while a ride in the locomotive cab costs $20.00.
+Rides on the smaller gauge link train are $10.00 and speeder car rides (when available, check for specifics) is $10.00.

-The museum's gift shop is open weekdays from 10 AM to 4 PM and weekends from 11 AM to 4 PM.
+The museum's gift shop is open Wednesday through Sunday from 11 AM to 4 PM.
 If you are riding the 3:30 PM train as a part of First Free Saturday and there is something you want at the gift shop, I would strongly advise purchasing it and storing your purchase in the trunk of your car before your train ride as the gift shop is closed when the final train of the day returns.

-The Gold Coast Railroad Museum holds special events at various times throughout the year, notably the Day Out With Thomas event in March and The Polar Express in December.
+The Gold Coast Railroad Museum holds special events at various times throughout the year.
 Admission for special events is specially priced; a check of the Gold Coast Railroad Museum website is highly encouraged.
-Advance ticket purchase for Day Out With Thomas and The Polar Express is highly recommended as these high profile events tend to sell out rather quickly.

 Restrooms are available in the gift shop area.
 There are no restroom facilities on board the train!
 Unlike the Florida Railroad Museum in Parrish, there are no concessions on board at the Gold Coast Railroad Museum - instead, concessions are available at the museum gift shop.
 The museum prohibits outside food and drink unless part of a reserved facility rental such as one of the two lounge cars for a birthday party.